 It may indeed make sense to have a common rulebook on goods, most of our goods exports go into the European Union, and these standards are usually set at a global level, anyway.
 It's not at all likely that even with regulatory autonomy that the UK is going to produce goods at a different standard.
 For services it's better to push for something like mutual recognition, the United States is already a bigger market for us than Europe.

 On agri-foods the proposal doesn't make sense, EU standards are, if anything harmful to our economy, they involve a ban on certain products that meet perfectly reasonable standards, like American chicken.
 But at least we're pulling out of the Common Agricultural Policy.
 Restricting us to transcribing EU law would also leave trade barriers (particularly non-tariff barriers) to trade with the rest of the world.
 As for mutual recognition with other countries standards, this isn't feasible with a common rulebook.
+We’re therefore restricted to doing trade deals based on services, but this is still better than membership of the EU.

 The Chequers agreement also carried the promise of speeding up preparations for a no deal scenario, which so far have been virtually non-existent.
 That should involve not just preparations for airline slots, international driving licenses, widening the M20 and so forth but also swinging cuts to regulation and tax.